Lusitanian language: Celtic

-Para-Celtic theory
+Para-Celtic

 Several scholars have proposed that it may be a para-Celtic language, which evolved alongside Celtic or formed a dialect continuum or a sprachbund with Tartessian and Gallaecian.
 This is tied to a theory of an Iberian origin for the Celtic languages.
 It is also possible that the Q-Celtic languages alone, including Goidelic, originated in western Iberia (a theory that was first put forward by Welsh historian Edward Lhuyd in 1707) or shared a common linguistic ancestor with Lusitanian.

-Non-Celtic theory
+Non-Celtic

-In general, philologists consider Lusitanian was an Indo-European language but not Celtic.
+In general, philologists believe that Lusitanian was an Indo-European language but not Celtic.

 Witczak (1999) is highly critical of the name-correspondences of Lusitanian and Celtic by Anderson (1985) and Untermann (1987), describing them as "unproductive" and agrees with Karl Horst Schmidt that they are insufficient proof of a genetic relationship because they could have come from language contact [with Celtic].
 He concludes that Lusitanian is an Indo-European language, likely of a western but non-Celtic branch, as it differs from Celtic speech by some phonological phenomena, e.g. in Lusitanian Indo-European *p is preserved but Indo-European *d is changed into r; Common Celtic, on the contrary, retains Indo-European *d and loses *p.

 Villar and Pedrero (2001) propose a connection between Lusitanian and contemporaneous ancient Ligurian, which was spoken mostly in north-west Italy, between the Gaulish and Etruscan sprachraums).
-There are two major, unresolved lacunae in this hypothesis.
-Firstly, Ligurian remains unclassified and is usually considered to be either Celtic, or "Para-Celtic", which does not resolve the question of dissimilarities between Lusitanian and canonical Celtic languages (including Iberoceltic).
+There are two major, unresolved problems with this hypothesis.
+Firstly, Ligurian remains unclassified and is usually considered to be either Celtic or "Para-Celtic", which does not resolve the question of dissimilarities between Lusitanian and canonical Celtic languages (including Iberoceltic).
 Secondly, the hypothesis is based partly on shared grammatical elements, parallels in theonyms and possible cognate lexemes, between Lusitanian and third languages that have no known connection to Ligurian, such as Umbrian, an Italic language.
 (Villar and Pedrero report possible cognates including e.g. Lusitanian comaim and Umbrian gomia.)

 Jordán Colera (2007) does not consider Lusitanian or more broadly Gallo-Lusitanian, as a Celtic corpus, although he claims it has some Celtic linguistic features.